 What is a historic building survey?

-Whether you are the owner of a listed property or a building manager for a heritage organisation, H+R conduct specialist surveys to help you obtain a clear understanding of the condition and structure of your building.
-Our involvement can add real value, whether you are carrying out refurbishments now or require in-depth information to help you plan for future works.
+If you are the owner or custodian of a listed property or a building manager for a heritage organisation, H+R can conduct specialist surveys to help you obtain a clear understanding of the condition and structure of your building.
+Our involvement can add real value, whether you are carrying out refurbishments now or require detailed information to help you plan for future works.

 Our building surveys are delivered as carefully researched and compiled documents for individual historic assets.
-They are drawn up to provide specific and detailed historical information as well as clear, actionable recommendations for any refurbishment or remedial work to be carried out.
+Our reports provide specific and detailed historical information as well as clear, actionable recommendations for any refurbishment or remedial work to be carried out.
 Our in-depth reports are trusted by Conservation Officers and are a valuable aid in statutory applications.

 How do you conduct your investigations in heritage buildings?

-H+R’s conservation services cover all types, sizes and ages of construction, and are especially suitable for dealing with damp and decay problems.
-We completely understand the delicate balance between the historic integrity of a building and finding an economical and practical solution to help you manage the cause of deterioration.
+H+R’s conservation services cover all types, sizes and ages of construction, and are especially suitable for dealing with dampness and decay problems in buildings.
+We fully recognise that there’s a delicate balance to be struck between the historic integrity of a building and finding an economical and practical solution to help you manage the cause of deterioration.

-Uniquely, we conduct minimally invasive investigations and provide appropriate sustainable solutions that work to preserve original building materials and construction methods where they are of historical or architectural significance.
-Wherever possible, we use non-destructive methods to investigate a problem, from piloting drones to employing our trained Rothounds.
+Uniquely, we carry out minimally invasive investigations and provide appropriate sustainable solutions that work to preserve original building materials and construction methods where they are of historical or architectural significance.
+Wherever possible, we use non-destructive methods to investigate a problem, from deploying our trained Rothounds to piloting drones.

 Where can I see examples of your work on historic buildings?

-Hutton + Rostron work on a broad range of different ages and types of structures, each presenting with their own unique challenges.
+H+R work on a broad range of different ages and types of structures, each presenting its own unique challenges.
 A wide selection of recently completed projects and case studies can be found here.
-Please don’t hesitate to get in touch to discuss your particular enquiry, query or historic building-related issue with us direct, and we will be happy to provide details.
+Please get in touch to discuss your particular enquiry, query or historic building-related issue with us directly, and we will be happy to provide details.

-Last but by no means least, our experts have written extensively on topics of technical interest and we have assembled a useful collection of leaflets, articles and other resources that you are invited to read by clicking here.
+Last but by no means least, you may be interested to hear that our experts have written extensively on topics of technical interest.
+We have assembled a useful collection of leaflets, articles and other resources that you are invited to read by clicking here.